serokell/ic/rs/sns/testing/README.md

 bazel run //rs/sns/testing:sns-testing -- --network http://127.0.0.1:8080 swap-complete --sns-name "<SNS name>" --follow-principal-neurons "$(dfx identity get-principal --identity sns-testing)"
 ```

-This command will generate required number of participations with the sufficient amount of direct participations to complete the swap.
+This command will generate required number of participations with the sufficient amount of direct participants to complete the swap.

 This command has optional `--follow-principal-neurons` and `--follow-neuron` arguments that accept `PrincipalId` and `NeuronId` to make swap
 participant neurons follow given neurons.